Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

-Keeping in mind that our main goal in this paper is to demonstrate that there exist $\Psi$ leading to very fast and scalable convergence for linear advection in just a handful of iterations, as shown in Table~\ref{tab:LSQlin_ERK}, we now explain in detail how the sparsity patterns were chosen that lead to the results in the right-hand side of Table~\ref{tab:LSQlin_ERK}, and then give a general discussion about the solvers.
-To select this sparsity pattern for a given discretization and coarsening factor, we first look at the locations of the largest non-zeros in $\Psi_{\rm ideal}$ (as in Figure~\ref{fig:Psi_ideal_entries}).
-As a first approximation, we choose a contiguous subset of the locations of the largest $\texttt{nnz}(\Phi)$ non-zeros of $\Phi^m$, where $\texttt{nnz}(\Phi)$ denotes the number of non-zeros in each row of $\Phi$ (even if the locations of the largest non-zeros are not contiguous).
-A test problem is then run at multiple grid resolutions to determine if a scalable solver results.
-If it does not, then an extra non-zero is included in a contiguous fashion and the experiments are re-run; this process is repeated until a scalable solver is obtained.
+We now explain in detail how the sparsity patterns were chosen that lead to the results in the right-hand side of Table~\ref{tab:LSQlin_ERK}, and then give a general discussion about the solvers.
+To select this sparsity pattern for a given discretization and coarsening factor, we first look at the locations of the largest non-zeros in $\Psi_{\rm ideal}$ (as in Figure~\ref{fig:Psi_ideal_entries}, for example).
+As a first approximation, we choose a contiguous subset of the locations of the largest $\texttt{nnz}(\Phi)$ non-zeros of $\Phi^m$ (even if the locations of the largest non-zeros are not contiguous).
+The solver is then tested at multiple grid resolutions to determine if it is scalable.
+If the solver is not scalable, then an extra non-zero is included in a contiguous fashion and it is retested; this process is repeated until a scalable solver is obtained.

 Additionally, once a scalable solver has been found, if it is determined that the convergence is significantly improved by including a relatively small number of additional non-zeros (e.g., two or three), then that is done also.
-Note, however, there has been no serious attempt to optimize the convergence rate as a function of the number of non-zeros.
+Note, however, that the convergence rate has not been rigorously optimized as a function of the number of non-zeros.
 As an example, the left panel of Figure~\ref{fig:sparsity_pattern} shows the non-zero patterns of $\Psi$ selected for ERK3+U3 as a function of coarsening factor, $m$.
+Also plotted is the coarse-grid characteristic departure point of $-mc$, demonstrating how the sparsity patterns are correlated with the departure points.
 Figure~\ref{fig:sparsity_pattern} also shows (right panel), for each discretization, the operator complexities \eqref{eq:OC} of the resulting solvers along with the operator complexity of $1 + 1/m$ that results when $\texttt{nnz}(\Psi) = \texttt{nnz}(\Phi)$ in a two-level method (see \S \ref{ssec:sparsity_selection}).

 We find that, in general, to obtain convergent and scalable solvers there has to be a slight increase in the number of non-zeros in $\Psi$ as the coarsening factor is increased, as can be seen for ERK3+U3 in Figure~\ref{fig:sparsity_pattern} (left panel), for example.
 This behavior appears consistent with that seen in Yavneh\cite{Yavneh1998} for the multigrid solution of steady-state advection-dominated PDEs, in which it was shown that coarse-grid operators may require a wider stencil than fine-grid operators.
 The number of additional non-zeros required is smaller for higher-order discretizations, as seen in the right panel of Figure~\ref{fig:sparsity_pattern}, where operator complexities tend to be smaller for higher-order methods.
 Notice that ERK4+U4 and ERK5+U5 essentially have operator complexities of $1 + 1/m$ since very few (if any) additional non-zeros were needed.